Suriya-Arulselvan/CastingAgency/README.md

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

+## Motivation

+This project the capstone project for Udacity's Full Stack Web Developer Nanodegree.
+The application can be used to maintain the casting of a production house.
+User with appropriate credentials could read/delete/modify/create actors and movies using this application.

 ## Deployment

 The Casting agency application is up and running at https://casting-agency-app-12-12.herokuapp.com/